 And the people, astonished at what he had said, and afraid of the fire behind them, looked nervously at one another and then they laid hands on him and killed him.

-And with that they all resumed their seats in their former positions and continued to gaze at the marvels that appeared to them on the wall.
+And with that they all resumed their seats in their former positions and continued to gaze at the marvels that appeared on the wall.

-Finally, the new Elector spoke: ‘this man has spoken of very strange and profound deeds, such as this thing he called the sun.
+Finally, the new Elector spoke: ‘this man has spoken of very strange and profound things, like that which he called the sun.
 I believe he is not of our nature.
 Let us make him our god.

 And they all agreed.